Cody-Durham/Bracket-vs-Dot-Notation-Review/lesson.md

 ## Vocab and Prerequisites
 - Object: a grouping/unit of related key-value pairs (properties).
 - [Property Accessors](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Property_Accessors): tools used to access a value that lives as part of an object
-- [Object.keys()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/keys): a method that returns an object's keys in an array
+- [Object.keys()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/keys): a method that returns an object's keys in an array.
+Our secret weapon to be able to iterate over an *object*.
 - [Array prototype method `find()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/find): a method that iterates over an array and returns the first element that meets the condition set in the method's callback function.
 - Parameters & Arguments:  essentially variables that are being declared and assigned directly in a function's declaration (parameter) and it's invocation (argument)